slatedocs/slate/source/index.html.md

 skip |number| Count of skipped items for pagination.| 10 | No |
 limit|number| Count of returned items in response.| 10 | Yes |

-## Get specific survey
-> Return specific survey by ID with all related data.
+## Get specific survey by ID with all related data.

 ```http
 GET /api/v2/surveys/5d0b985960a1da78cf8f4a57 HTTP/1.1